iamchrissmith/checks-for-understanding/module-4/backend/week_two.md

 Watch for code smells, follow SRP, watch for async problems/nested callbacks.

 6. What's a callback function and what are some reasons when we use/need callback functions?

+A function that gets called from another function when the first is finished executing.
+It is a way of chaining actions to create asycronicity.

 7. What's the scope of variables in Javascript?

+Variables are scoped to their containing closure in JS.

 8. What's the difference between `==` and `===` in JavaScript?

+`===` checks type as well as equality.

 9. Why do front end frameworks exist?

+To make it easier to do things in JS.
+What would take a line in jQuery might take 10 in vanilla JS.

 #### Review

 10. Why do people say "HTTP is stateless"?

+Each new request is fresh.
+It does not store any memory of the past.

 11. Describe a RESTful API.

+It is an API that adheres to a specific structuring convention for standard CRUD functions.

 12. What are some main characteristics of a team following an agile workflow?

+Sprints, flexibility, standups.

 13. What are some advantages **and** disadvantages to using OAuth to authenticate a user?

+OAuth can be complicated to setup and relies on a third party service for authentication.
+However, it can streamline your authentication process and 'outsource' the security of it to a more capable actor.